rzninvo/Digital-Twin-of-a-Traffic-Scene-Using-RSU-and-AWSIM/README.md

 ### Step 1
 TODO: Getting Lidar input data from our Computer Engineering faculty as a demo and attempting to create it's 3D model.
+DONE!

+### Step 2
+TODO: Finishing the Robotics Course and learning ROS.